Konrad Mägi: Portraits

-Perished and found
+Inventory of works

-The entire scope of Konrad Mägi's oeuvre is still unknown, because in his lifetime Mägi never kept any regular records of his work and the estimates are only approximate, but there is proof of 290 paintings by Mägi, some of which only exist in the form of a black-and-white reproduction.
-It has been claimed that Mägi made a total of 400 paintings, but even that figure is only an assumption.
-After the artist's death, an inventory of items found in his apartment listed 88 paintings, 60 watercolours, 16 coloured drawings and 242 drawings.
+During his lifetime, Mägi never kept any regular records of his work.
+Estimates of their total number are only approximate, but there is proof of 290 paintings by Mägi, some of which exist only as a monochrome reproduction.
+It has been asserted that Mägi made a total of 400 paintings, but that figure is only an assumption.
+After his death, an inventory of items found in his apartment listed 88 paintings, 60 watercolours, 16 coloured drawings and 242 drawings.

-In addition to works that have gone missing or have perished, Mägi's works have also been destroyed: one of the destroyers was the artist himself, who is said to have started wrecking his own works towards the end of his life and is reported to have told employees of the Pallas art school to clean his paintings with a solvent.
-Several works perished in military attacks on Tartu in July 1941.
-Some of Mägi's works partly damaged in the bombing of the Tartu Art Museum and some may have been destroyed in the fire at the Art Museum of Estonia.
+In addition to his works that have been lost, other works were also destroyed: one of the destroyers was Mägi himself, who is said to have started wrecking his own works towards the end of his life and is reported to have instructed employees of the Pallas art school to clean his paintings with a solvent.
+Several works were destroyed in military attacks on Tartu in July 1941, some were partly damaged in the bombing of the Tartu Art Museum and some may have been destroyed in a fire at the Art Museum of Estonia.

-Today, Konrad Mägi's paintings are scattered all around the world and there are no systematic records of the whereabouts of his work.
-Maie Raitar (1944–2008) was able to find and reinstate to art history dozens of Mägi's works, but to date her thorough archive has unfortunately also gone missing.
-In 2018, the Konrad Mägi Foundation was created, and one of its goals was to look for missing works by Mägi.
+Mägi's paintings are now scattered all around the world and there are no systematic records of the whereabouts of his work.
+Maie Raitar (1944–2008) was able to find dozens of Mägi's works, but her archive has been lost.
+In 2018, the Konrad Mägi Foundation was created; one of its aims is to search for missing works by Mägi.
 To date, approximately 40 new or previously missing works have been found, which were included in the exhibition Konrad Mägi.
 Unseen Paintings at the Estonian National Museum (13 October 2023 – 7 January 2024) as well as in the accompanying catalogue.